-Paul Vinovich holds position as Co-Chairman of the Board of the Office of Congressional Ethics.
+Paul Vinovich serves as Chairman of the Board of the Office of Congressional Ethics.

 Mr. Vinovich retired from the United States Senate in December 2018 after more than twenty years of service as a Congressional staffer.
 In the 115th Congress, he was the Chief Counsel for the Senate Budget Committee.
 For the eight years prior to his service in that position, he was Chief Counsel at the Senate Rules and Administration Committee.
 His Congressional service was interrupted in 2007-2008 when he was Chief Counsel for the Committee on Arrangements for the 2008 Republican National Convention in Saint Paul, MN.